 Geriatrics Fourth-Year Elective: A four-week ambulatory and community-based experience exists for medical students with a specific interest in geriatrics.
 This rotation is directed by Dr. Barczi and includes involvement in UW and VA clinics in both geriatrics primary care, and geriatrics specialty clinics (12 different options) as well as visits to area assisted-living sites, nursing homes, and patient homes.

 Research Mentoring for Medical Students: The VA GRECC and the UW Division of Geriatrics have supervised MD-PhD students for over 10 years.
-Additionally, the UW Clinical and Translational Research Core (formerly known as GCRC) and other university-based summer fellowship programs have sponsored medical students to work in laboratories within the Division of Geriatrics, such as: Dr. Carnes (National Center for Excellence in Women's Health), Cindy Carlsson, MD, MS, (Alzheimer's disease prevention), Sanjay Asthana, MD (treatment of Alzheimer's disease) and other investigators within the Wisconsin Alzheimer's Disease Research Center.
-Dr. Sager has a medical student Summer Externship for research at the Wisconsin Alzheimer's Institute.
+Additionally, the UW Clinical and Translational Research Core (formerly known as GCRC) and other university-based summer fellowship programs have sponsored medical students to work in laboratories within the Division of Geriatrics, such as: Dr. Carnes (National Center for Excellence in Women's Health), Cindy Carlsson, MD, MS, (Alzheimer's disease prevention), Sanjay Asthana, MD (treatment of Alzheimer's disease) and many other investigators within the Wisconsin Alzheimer's Disease Research Center.
+Drs Carlsson and Mahoney offer a medical student Summer Externship for research at the Wisconsin Alzheimer's Institute.

 Residency Training in Geriatrics